rbtnn/vim-pkgsync/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-The minimalist plugin manager for Vim/ Neovim using `+packages` feature. vim-pkgsync provides installing and updating plugins only.
+The minimalist plugin manager for Vim/ Neovim using `+packages` feature. vim-pkgsync provides installing and updating plugins **ONLY**.
+Others feature will be not improved.
-This plugin does not provide any event trigger of those.

 ## Usage